 Sister Carmel, one of the three founding sisters, together with Mother Agnes and Sister Claire-Marie, was born on September 15th, 1962 in Lebanon.
 She is the youngest of seven children.
-Born in a village in the Bekaa valley but having grown up in the suburbs of Beirut, she lived the Lebanse war, an experience that has deeply marked her.
+Born in a village of the Bekaa valley, having grown up in the suburbs of Beirut, she lived the Lebanse war, an experience that has deeply marked her.
 Before becoming a nun she was a midwife.

-I cannot say that there was a specific encounter with him, I was with him through the storms of my life.
-Today my heart is appeased, but the Lord allowed these experiences to purify me. »
+I cannot say that there was a specific encounter with him, I was with Him throughout the different storms in my life.
+Today my heart is at peace, but the Lord allowed these experiences to purify me. »